awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/set-custom-idt-config.md

 # Configure settings for test runners<a name="set-custom-idt-config"></a>

 To run custom test suites, test runners must configure their settings based on the test suite that they want to run\.
-Settings are specified based on JSON configuration file templates located in the `<device-tester-extract-location>/configs/` folder\.
+Settings are specified based on configuration file templates located in the `<device-tester-extract-location>/configs/` folder\.
 If required, test runners must also set up AWS credentials that IDT will use to connect to the AWS cloud\.

 As a test writer, you will need to configure these files to [debug your test suite](run-debug-custom-tests.md)\.
 You must provide instructions to test runners so that they can configure the following settings as needed to run your test suites\.